cse110-fa22-group25/cse110-fa22-group25/admin/meetings/Schedule - Week 5.md

 Two leaders, Yong Liang

 ### Wireframes (>4 people, discussed in the meeting)
-(UI/UX designers and frontend engineers must work on this task)
+(UI/UX designers and frontend engineers must work on this task) Yong Liang

 ### System diagrams (3 people, discussed in the meeting)